 You WILL end up carrying your child if you head off on a hike without a stroller or carrier!
 While every kid is different, it wasn’t until my older daughter was almost 4 that she was able to complete a hike on her own (and even those hikes weren’t very far).

 - Best Child Hiking Carriers for Petite Women

 - Use trekking poles.
 It will help redistribute the weight and prevent falls.

 - Choose an easy hike.
 I turned back once because I didn’t feel comfortably carrying my kid on a tough part of the trail near a steep ledge.

 - Keep it short.
-Don’t overestimate your ability to carry a heavy toddler on a long hike!
+Don’t overestimate your ability to carry a heavy child on a long hike!

 - Plan lots of breaks.
 So you can get a rest and your two-year old can get out and explore.

 - Get the right carrier.
 Read soft carriers vs. hard frame child carriers for hiking